 - Being over friendly with children

 - Having favourites

 - Taking photographs of children on their mobile phone

-- Using inappropriate language
+- Using inappropriate language or tone

-Low-level concerns about a member of staff should be reported immediately to the Headteacher or DSL.
-If the concern is reported to the DSL, the Headteacher should ultimately be informed and make any final decisions on how to respond.
-Where the concern is about the DSL it should be reported to the Headteacher and where it is about the Headteacher it should be reported to the CEO and Chair of the governing body.
+Low-level concerns about a member of staff should be reported immediately to the DSL/headteacher.
+If the concern is reported to the DSL, the headteacher should ultimately be informed and make any final decisions on how to respond.
+Where the concern is about the DSL it should be reported to the headteacher and where it is about the headteacher it should be reported to the chair of the governing board.

 Low-level concerns about a supply teacher or contractor should be reported as above.
-The DSL or Headteacher will notify the employer so that any patterns of inappropriate behaviour can be identified.
+The DSL/headteacher will notify the employer so that any patterns of inappropriate behaviour can be identified.

-All low-level concerns will be recorded by the DSL or Headteacher using CPOMS or the cause for concern form, which will be scanned and loaded onto CPOMS, and stored securely and confidentially.
+All low-level concerns will be recorded by the DSL/headteacher using the Staff member - cause for concern form and stored securely and confidentially.

-These records will be reviewed so that any patterns of inappropriate behaviour can be identified and dealt with.
+These records will be reviewed so that any patterns of inappropriate behaviour can be identified and dealt with